 |Rupert Graves Online.

-Actor Rupert Graves has enthralled audiences with his acting skills in a vast array of film, stage, and television work.
+Actor Rupert Graves has enthralled audiences worldwide with his acting skills in a vast array of film, stage, and television work.

 In this biography we take a brief look at his career, ranging from his first television role in 1978 to the present day.